 *Tip: If you want to save time, you can also use frozen hash browns to make these hash brown waffles.
 Just thaw out the hash browns and blot with a paper towel to dry.

-Add shredded potatoes, cheddar cheese, gluten free bread crumbs, scallions, an egg, and seasoning to a bowl and mix well.
+Step 2: Add shredded potatoes, cheddar cheese, gluten free bread crumbs, scallions, an egg, and seasoning to a bowl and mix well.

-Add a medium sized dollop of the shredded potato mixture onto the waffle iron.
+Step 4: Add a medium-sized dollop of the shredded potato mixture onto the waffle iron.
 Add your hash brown potato mixture to the hot waffle iron and close the lid.

 (Don’t forget, you can always lift the lid and check on your hash browns easily to see if they are ready.)

 I used egg and cheese to help bind the shredded potato together for this savory waffle recipe.
-If you need this recipe to be egg free, consider using an egg replacer.
+If you need this recipe to be egg-free, consider using an egg replacer.

 - 3 cups shredded russet potatoes